paultechguy/RaspberryPi.DotNet.GpioExamples/README.md

 Copyright (c) 2017 Paul Carver

 # Examples Introduction
 The GPIO .NET Examples repository was created to help developers learn how to develop C# applications on the Raspberry Pi, quickly and easily.
+The main emphasis of the repository is to help program the GPIO pins on the Raspberry Pi.
 The development platform uses Microsoft Visual Studio for development and executes using [Mono](http://www.mono-project.com/) on a Raspberry Pi running Linux.
 The repository contains several examples which come packaged with:
 - C# Source Code
 - [Fritzing](http://fritzing.org) project file
 - GPIO pinout connection images